A Lazy Summer Sangria

 Your wine choice typically determines your fruits, and the citrus is just a splash to enhance flavor.
 Since Rosé is the official wine of summer, and I'm a millennial who'll find any excuse to drink pink wine, we're going to use one of those.

-One 750ml bottle of Rosé wine, chilled (try to stay away from anything too sweet, I've used an Italian with notes of strawberry and tarty rhubarb)
+One 750ml bottle of Rosé wine, chilled (try to stay away from anything too sweet, I've used an Italian with notes of strawberry and tarty rhubarb — if you prefer to sweeten later you can always add a splash of St. Germain or grenadine!)

 2 medium peaches, sliced into centimeter sized wedges